The original Game Boy is always called the original Game Boy.

 We call it the “original Game Boy” because we must.
 That little device was so fruitful, so ambitious—and so studied, so imitated by its own creators—that we have to stop ourselves mid-sentence to clarify exactly which Game Boy we mean.
 We don’t mean the first one, or even the best one: We mean the original one, the innovative one, the font from which all handheld inspiration would eventually spring.

 Which is kind of funny.
-The device—it turns 25 years old this week—was, in the beginning, unwieldy, the size of a paperback novel split in half.
+The device—it was first released in North America 30 years ago this week—was, in the beginning, unwieldy, the size of a paperback novel split in half.
 Its plastic surface had an inauspiciously ashen complexion.
 In-game screenshots never ethically disclosed that the LCD was, not grayscale, but in fact the precise tinge and timbre of seasickness.

 The handheld was all clumsy corners and 90-degree angles, too, except for the deliberate curve of its bottom-right edge, or that jaunty pair of candy-red buttons.
 Ten years after the Sony Walkman, here at last was a device that felt equally hefty and capable, indestructible and permanent.
 (The optional battery pack, attached at the player’s waist with a clip, was sized and weighted exactly like a potato.)